IBM-Bluemix-Docs/hypersecure-dbaas/dmclient-install.md

 ## Step 1: Obtain dmclient

-You can request dmclient free of charge from <dbaas.sre@de.ibm.com>.
+To obtain dmclient, download all available files from <https://github.com/IBM/dmclient>.

+Later, you can run dmclient from the directory where the files are located.

 ## Step 2: Generate an API key